ritvikmath/mapping-colombia-wetlands/README.md

 ## Link to pre-downloaded data: https://drive.google.com/drive/folders/1GI9qM3yHtQxSf6828VCTQoFQ_GfcMdUZ?usp=sharing

 At the above Google Drive folder you will find pre-downloaded data for the CGSM and Sanquianga regions.
-If using these, please set the ***ONLINE*** variable to False in Step 6 below.
+If using these, please set the ***ONLINE*** variable to False in Step 6 below and move these raster files into the "roi_data" directory.

 # Steps to Use